LSEG-API-Samples/Article.RDP.VSCode.ThunderClient/README.md

 3. [VSCode: Thunder Client](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client) extension.
 4. Internet connection.

-Please contact your Refinitiv's representative to help you to access Refinitiv Data Platform credentials.
-You can follow the step-by-step guide to complete your RDP credentials setup from the *Getting Started for User ID* section of the [Getting Start with Refinitiv Data Platform](https://developers.refinitiv.com/en/article-catalog/article/getting-start-with-refinitiv-data-platform) article.
+Please contact your LSEG representative to help you to access RDP credentials.
+You can follow the step-by-step guide to complete your RDP credentials setup from the *Getting Started for User ID* section of the [Getting Start with RDP](https://developers.lseg.com/en/article-catalog/article/getting-start-with-refinitiv-data-platform) article.

-## <a id="whatis_rdp"></a>What is Refinitiv Data Platform (RDP) APIs?
+## <a id="whatis_rdp"></a>What is RDP APIs?

-The [Refinitiv Data Platform (RDP) APIs](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) provide various Refinitiv data and content for developers via easy to use Web based API.
+The [Delivery Platform (RDP) APIs](https://developers.lseg.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) (previously known as Refinitiv Data Platform) provide various LSEG data and content for developers via easy to use Web based API.

-RDP APIs give developers seamless and holistic access to all of the Refinitiv content such as Historical Pricing, Environmental Social and Governance (ESG), News, Research, etc and commingled with their content, enriching, integrating, and distributing the data through a single interface, delivered wherever they need it.
+RDP APIs give developers seamless and holistic access to all of the LSEG content such as Historical Pricing, Environmental Social and Governance (ESG), News, Research, etc and commingled with their content, enriching, integrating, and distributing the data through a single interface, delivered wherever they need it.
 The RDP APIs delivery mechanisms are the following:
 * Request - Response: RESTful web service (HTTP GET, POST, PUT or DELETE)
 * Alert: delivery is a mechanism to receive asynchronous updates (alerts) to a subscription.
 * Bulks:  deliver substantial payloads, like the end of day pricing data for the whole venue.